AllieRays/dev-assessment/exercises/001-exercise-create-local.md

 () open your terminal.\
 () git `git`\
 If you do not have git download here: https://git-scm.com/download/win \
+() version control - for this exercise we will be using github.
+If you do not have a github username create one.
 () composer `composer -V` \
 If not download the latest version of [composer](https://getcomposer.org/doc/00-intro.md#installation-windows).\
 () PHP 7.3 `php -V` \